weaviate/weaviate-io/_includes/schemas/initial-capitalization.md

 :::info Capitalization
-Even though initial capitalization is not actually significant, code for Weaviate typically follows GraphQL conventions.
-Collection names should start with a capital letter.
-Property names should start with a lowercase letter.
+Weaviate follows GraphQL naming conventions.

+- Start collection names with a capital letter.
+- Start property names with a lower case letter.

+If you use an upper case letter to define a property name, Weaviate changes it to a lower case letter internally.
 :::